scythemenace/CS3SH3/notes/potential_q_final.md

 ### What is compaction?

 Compaction shuffles memory contents to place all free memory spaces together.
 This is done to avoid external fragmentation.

+## Chapter 10

+## What is thrashing?
+Why does it decrease the throughput of a system?

+Thrashing is a situation in which a process didn't get enough frames to support its active processes.
+Therefore it keeps on swapping pages which degrades performance.
+Basically it gets a page fault and replaces the page in memory, but soon enough gets another page fault.
+This process happens so frequently that processes wait for pages to get swapped therefore reducing CPU utilization greatly.

+The OS thinks this is a problem of lack of multiprogramming, therefore it increases the degree of multiprogramming which in turn increases the number of processes in the system.
+This leads to more page faults and more swapping which leads to a cycle of thrashing.
+This decreases the throughput of the system since the CPU is not doing any useful work.

+This can be avoided by using:

+- **Working Set Model**: In this model we try to use locality of pages.
+Locality of pages refers to the set of pages actively used together.
+During execution processes move from locality to locality.
+Working set model accesses the recently used pages from memory and tries to approximate the locality.
+After finding that out we can appropriately allocate frames to each process.

+- **Frame Frequency**: In this model we make sure each process has a minimum number of page faults and maximum number of page faults.
+If a process doesn't have enough page faults that means it has too many frames and if a process has too many page faults that means it has very few pages.

+  - If page fault rate > upper limit = allocate frames
+  - If page fault rate < lower limit = remove frames